 The Company has a defined-contribution savings plan under Section 401(k) of the Internal Revenue Code.
 This plan covers substantially all employees who meet minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
 Company contributions to the plan may be made at the discretion of the board of directors.
-For the fiscal years ended December 31, 2020 and December 28, 2019, the Company had not made any contributions to the plan.
+For the years ended December 31, 2021 and 2020, the Company had not made any contributions to the plan.